 Methods: Create a platform to allow for ‘citizen science’ participation in the research process, and use it to improve research on the classification of galaxies

-Purposes / objectives: To invite audiences to collaborate with researchers in the process of analysing data gathered in the Arctic about penguin colonies.
+Purposes / objectives: To invite audiences to collaborate with researchers in the process of analysing data gathered in the Antarctic about penguin colonies.

-Target audiences: Audiences with internet access, an interest in arctic ecology, and spare time to contribute to research
+Target audiences: Audiences with internet access, an interest in antarctic ecology, and spare time to contribute to research

 Methods: Engaging with interested audiences to take part in conducting research by tagging research images (Citizen Science)